5mehulhelp5/BuilderClipboard/README.md

-# Magezon Builder Clipboard extension for Magento 2
+# Cytracon Builder Clipboard extension for Magento 2
 Content is coming soon.